nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 This feature is created for users to add multiple entries at once.
 In the case of this application, there are two main reasons why our User (HR Executive) would use this.
 1. User is new and needs to import all the current data into the database.
-2. There is a new recruitment cycle and company has recruited a large number of employees
+2. There is a new recruitment cycle and company has recruited a large number of employees.

 Moving on to the implementation, some things to note.
 - As of now, our feature only accommodates adding from a CSV file.
 - Fields does not allow for commas inside.
-These are possible things to work on for future iterations
+These are possible things to work on for future iterations.

 ####Implementation

-Pre-requisites: User has a CSV file filled with whatever information they have and has stored it in the `/data` folder of the repository
+Pre-requisites: User has a CSV file filled with whatever information they have and has stored it in the `/data` folder of the repository.

 Step 1: User executes `batchadd filename` command.
 In the `LogicManager` class, the `DatabaseParser` method is called.
 This will return a new `BatchAddParser` object and `parse` function is then called.